 Born in New York, NY 1953 | Lives and works in New York, NY

-Peter Halley is an American artist who came to prominence as a central figure in the Neo-Conceptualist movement of the 1980s.
-Beginning in the early 1980s, Peter Halley has employed the language of geometric abstraction in paintings that explore the organization of social space in the digital age.
+Peter Halley is an American artist who became a central figure in the Neo-Conceptualist movement of the 1980s.
+Beginning in the early 1980s, Peter Halley employed the language of geometric abstraction in paintings that explore the organization of social space in the digital age.
 In recent decades, his work has branched out to encompass architectural-scale installations that include paintings, algorithmic flowcharts, digital prints, and other diverse media.
-In an era increasingly dominated by digital technology and social media, Halley’s influence—as artist, writer, magazine publisher, and university professor—has been widely recognized.
+In an era increasingly dominated by digital technology and social media, Halley’s influence—as an artist, writer, magazine publisher, and university professor—has been widely recognized.

 Galerie Forsblom has been representing Peter Halley since 2006.